tensorflow/docs/site/en/api_docs/python/tf/contrib/layers/conv2d.md

 * <b>`trainable`</b>: If `True` also add variables to the graph collection `GraphKeys.TRAINABLE_VARIABLES` (see tf.Variable).
 * <b>`scope`</b>: Optional scope for `variable_scope`.
+* <b>`conv_dims`</b>: Optional convolution dimensionality, when set it would use the corresponding convolution (e.g. 2 for Conv 2D, 3 for Conv 3D, ..).
+When
+    leaved to None it would select the convolution dimensionality based on the input rank (i.e. Conv ND, with N = input_rank - 2).

 #### Returns: